AdobeDocs/graphql-mesh-gateway/src/pages/mesh/basic/create-mesh.md

 When creating or updating a mesh, the file to upload must have the `.json` filename extension.

 1. Create and save a JSON configuration file that defines the properties of your mesh.
 Your mesh is defined by a combination of [handlers](./handlers/index.md) and [transforms](./transforms/index.md).
-In this example, the file name is `mesh.json`.
+In this example, the filenameis `mesh.json`.

   The following mesh file can be used with minimal setup to access the endpoint of the [Venia](https://developer.adobe.com/commerce/pwa-studio/guides/packages/venia/) demo store.